Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Food & Drink

-• Farm-to-Table Dining – Blackbird Kitchen is a cozy Italian spot with wood-fired pizza and handmade pasta.
-For something more upscale, try Feast Raw Bar & Bistro for fresh seafood (yes, seafood in Montana).
+- Farm-to-Table Dining – If you’re looking for a hardy breakfast, check out Feed Cafe located on Main Street.
+Blackbird Kitchen is a cozy Italian spot with wood-fired pizza and handmade pasta, perfect for lunch or dinner.
+And for something more upscale, try Feast Raw Bar & Bistro for fresh seafood (yes, seafood in Montana).

-• Breweries & Distilleries – Bozeman has more than a dozen breweries.
+- Breweries & Distilleries – Bozeman has more than a dozen breweries.
 MAP Brewing is a local favorite thanks to its big windows with mountain views.
+If you’re looking for a more family style brewery, check out Shine which is located in downtown Bozeman and offers food such as nachos, burritos, and rice bowls.
 For cocktails, try Bozeman Spirits Distillery downtown—they make their own huckleberry vodka.

 Practical Tips